-Similarly, competition from a variety of other legal funding sources may result in a decrease in demand for Case Funding's financing products.
+Similarly, competition from a variety of other funding sources may result in a decrease in demand for Case Funding's or Windset's financing products.

-Fraud by Lessees, Vendors or Brokers
+Fraud by Lessees, Borrowers, Vendors or Brokers

-While Pawnee makes every effort to verify the accuracy of information provided to it when making a decision whether to underwrite a lease and has implemented systems and controls to protect itself against fraud, in a small number of cases in the past Pawnee has been a victim of fraud by lessees/borrowers, vendors and brokers.
+While Pawnee makes every effort to verify the accuracy of information provided to it when making a decision whether to underwrite a lease or loan and has implemented systems and controls to protect itself against fraud, in a small number of cases in the past Pawnee has been a victim of fraud by lessees/borrowers, vendors and brokers.
 In cases of fraud, it is difficult and often unlikely that Pawnee will be able to collect amounts owing under a lease or loan or repossess the related equipment.
 Increased rates of fraud could have a material adverse impact on our business, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.
+Windset and Case Funding face analogous risks.